Livable Garden Centre | Livable Basics

 Cut flowers

-Flowers that look great in a vase and last well once cut.
-Nothing beats having fresh flowers from your own garden.
+Flowers that look great in a vase and generally last well once picked — making it easy to bring fresh garden colour indoors.

 D